ghi-electronics/Documentation/software/due-script/corelib/frequency.md

 ## Frequency

-Frequency is fixed to only one pin, see specific hardware's page for details.
+Frequency is fixed to only one pin, see specific hardware's page pin-out for details.

 - **Freq(frequency, duration, dutyCycle)** - provides an accurate hardware generated PWM signal <br>
 **frequency:** frequency in KHz <br>